BenjaminG-Dreams/creating-azure-vm/README.md

 ![Screenshot 2025-01-29 191547](https://github.com/user-attachments/assets/f1725635-b558-4627-aa8d-232aaf479618)

 <p>
 After that, select the vcpus and RAM size of the VM.
-Select the one with at least 2 vcpus and at least 3.5 GB of RAM so the virtual machine is not super slow.
-Now you will create a username and password which I highly recommend saving or writing down for this tutorial just in case.
+Select the one with at least 2 vcpus and at least 8 GB of RAM so the virtual machine is not slow.
+Now you will create a username and password which I recommend writing down for this tutorial just in case.
 You will then hit the checkbox at the bottom of the screen and then press next button until you reach the networking section.
 </p>
 <br />